fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-auditevent-intro.md

 ### Sending AuditEvents to ActiveMQ

-Additional requirements to the AuditEvent sent to ActiveMQ, besides the one listed on http://hl7.org/fhir/STU3/auditevent.html:
+Additional requirements to the AuditEvent sent to ActiveMQ, besides the one listed on http://hl7.org/fhir/auditevent.html:

 - action (what): The action taken (C=create, R=read/search/history, U=update/patch, D=delete, E=custom operations).
   - If action=E then the name of the custom FHIR operation must be provided in the "subtype.code" element.
 If action is not E, the proper value from http://hl7.org/fhir/STU3/valueset-audit-event-sub-type.html (the "RestOperationTypeEnum") must be present as the "subtype.code", eg. "search-type".
 - outcomeDesc (what)
     - Must be the name of the primary FHIR resource type on which the event relates to
 - agent (who)
-  - Must have exactly 1 requestor that has a userId value
+  - Must have exactly 1 requestor that has a "who.identifier.value" set
   - When an organization is supplied in the JWT context, it must be supplied as an extension on the requestor with url "http://ehealth.sundhed.dk/fhir/StructureDefinition/ehealth-responsibleOrganization".
 - source (where)
   - Should have an identifier with